 Central Sterile Processing Technology Diploma Program

-Central sterile processing technicians are the unsung heroes of every surgery.
-Although we may rarely hear about them in comparison to doctors, they are perhaps the single most important defense against infections.
-If you have always wanted a critical, worthwhile career in the medical field, Stautzenberger College can help you find it.
+Sterile processing technicians are the unsung heroes of every surgery.
+They are perhaps the single most important defense against infections.

 Program length - 10 months